-Street lights are installed on the City maintained streets of the City of Peachtree Corners by petition.
-In areas with underground utilities, street light poles are not installed as part of the normal electric service.
+Streetlights are installed on City maintained streets of Peachtree Corners by petition.
+In areas with underground utilities, streetlight poles are not installed as part of the normal electric service.
 Therefore, the cost of the pole installation must be paid by homeowners or by the developer.
 This category represents 2% of total general fund revenues.
-The 2024 estimated amount is based on historical trend data.
+The 2025 estimated amount is based on historical trend data.
 The City will evaluate the cost of electricity and adjust residential accounts as needed.